 “We’re asking very poor countries that are worried about where their next meal is coming from, or whether they can send their kids to school, to incur costs to reduce greenhouse gas emissions to benefit the world.
 And that’s a tough ask for a policymaker inside of a developing country,” he said.

 It’s a tough pill to swallow, but modern conveniences like electricity, transportation, and air conditioning contribute to climate change, and remedies potentially involve significant sacrifice and lifestyle change.

 “Although we’ve seen great strides in reductions in solar costs and batteries for electric vehicles, these are still expensive alternatives.
 There is no free lunch when it comes to overcoming climate change,” Knittel warned.

-Writing in the Los Angles Times recently, Knitttel said, “If an evil genius had set out to design the perfect environmental crisis … those five factors would have made climate change a brilliant choice.
+Writing in the Los Angeles Times recently, Knittel said, “If an evil genius had set out to design the perfect environmental crisis … those five factors would have made climate change a brilliant choice.
 But we didn’t need an evil genius.
 We stumbled into it on our own.”